autonomio/autonomio/README.md

 Autonomio provides a very high level abstraction layer on top of Keras, using Tensorflow as a backend and spaCy for word vectorization.
 Autonomio brings deep learning and state-of-the-art linguistic processing accessible to anyone with basic computer skills.

+## Key Features

+- intuitive single-command neural network training
+- training command accepts as little as 'x' and 'y' as inputs
+- 'x' can be text, continues or categorial data
+- 15 optional configurations from a single command
+- seamlessly integrates word2vec with keras deep learning
+- interactive plots specifically designed for deep learning

+For most use cases succesfully running a state-of-the-art AI works out of the box in less than 60 seconds to first trained model.

 ## Deep learning in two simple commands (first time use)

 Open a jupyter notebook (or python console) and type: